dorianquelle/dorianquelle.github.io/_posts/2023-10-14-Cheating-In-Titled-Tuesday.md

 categories: [blog]
 toc: true
 toc_label: "Table of Contents"
-excerpt: "An in depth computational analysis of cheating in Chess.com Title Tuesday tournaments!"
+excerpt: "An in depth computational analysis of cheating in Chess.com Titled-Tuesday tournaments"
 header:
   overlay_image: /assets/images/dallecheating.png
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background